 In the Dallas Fort Worth Area, for example, fixing a foundation costs anywhere between $5,000 and $12,000.
 For larger buildings such as schools, townhomes and apartment buildings, the cost could be well over $20,000.

-Because steel foundation piers or concrete piers vary in cost, it could play a big role in determining how much you pay to have your foundation restored.
+Steel piers are inherently more costly than concrete piers.
+Depending on your short and long-term objectives one might be a better choice over the other.
 The only sure way to know exactly how much it’ll cost to fix your structure’s uneven floors is by speaking with a professional.

 When to Fix Sloping Floors